 The High Court dismissed the Wife’s Appeal.
 By majority, the High Court held that the Full Court’s finding that the Wife would have received the annual payment had she requested it was “well open” on the evidence before it.

 The High Court held the Wife was able to support herself adequately.
 The Wife was left without spouse maintenance and with a costs order made against her.

 The Wife’s case strategy and evidence (including the lack thereof) did not put her in a good light before the majority of the High Court.
 The tone of the judgment of the majority is rather scathing.

 The majority [at paragraph 48] talked about the “evidentiary gap” that was within the power of the Wife to fill by leading evidence to provide some explanation.

-The majority said [at paragraph 50] that the Wife’s challenge to the Full Court’s finding she could support herself had “an air of unreality”.
+The majority said [at paragraph 50] that the Wife’s challenge to the Full Court’s finding that she could support herself had “an air of unreality”.

 The majority also said [at paragraph 44]: